awsdocs/amazon-ec2-user-guide/doc_source/grub.md

    + Add `GRUB_TERMINAL="console serial"`\.
    + Add `GRUB_SERIAL_COMMAND="serial --speed=115200"`\.

    The following is an example of `/etc/default/grub`\.
+You might need to change the configuration based on your system setup\.

    ```
    GRUB_TIMEOUT=1